josephycyeh/ecfr-analyzer-frontend/README.md

 - Search and sorting functionality to find specific agencies
 - Top-level aggregate statistics across the eCFR
 - Visualization of regulatory corrections trends over time
+- Responsive for optimal viewing on all screen sizes

 ## Local Development Setup